MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 - The **Azure AD proxyAddresses** attribute stores all email addresses for an account and can be populated in different ways.
 For example, a user in Office 365 that has an Exchange Online mailbox will automatically have an email address that is stored in this attribute.
 If you assign an alternative email address for an Office 365 user, it is also saved in this attribute.
 It can also be populated by the email addresses that are synchronized from on-premises accounts.

-    Azure Information Protection can use any value in this Azure AD proxyAddresses attribute if the domain has been added to the authenticating tenant (a "verified domain" for your tenant).
+    Azure Information Protection can use any value in this Azure AD proxyAddresses attribute if the domain has been added to your tenant (a "verified domain").
 For more information about verifying domains:

     - For Azure AD: [Add a custom domain name to Azure Active Directory](/active-directory/active-directory-add-domain)

     - For office 365: [Add a domain and users to Office 365](https://go.microsoft.com/fwlinkid/?linkid=847121)

 - The **Azure AD userPrincipalName** attribute is used only when an account in your tenant doesn't have values in the Azure AD proxyAddresses attribute.
 For example, you create a user in the Azure portal, or create a user for Office 365 that doesn't have a mailbox.

+### Assigning usage rights and access controls to external users

+In addition to using the Azure AD proxyAddresses and Azure AD userPrincipalName for users in your tenant, Azure Information Protection also uses these attributes in the same way to authorize users from another tenant.

 ## Azure Information Protection requirements for group accounts